Working Group for the Promotion of Mental Well-Being in Higher Education

 13 Feb 2015 9:50 - 4.30 PM Woburn House Conference Centre, Tavistock Square, London, WC1H 9HQ

-click here for information and to book.
+click here for conference presentations papers and workshops.

 A brief report on the early achievements of the Group is available here.
 To find out more about the Working Group’s current activities and achievements explore the rest of our site.